11 Must-See Tourist Attractions to Check Out While Exploring Singapore’s Chinatown

 Chinatown Complex Food Centre

-The Chinatown Complex Food Centre is one of the best hawker centres in Singapore.
+The Chinatown Complex Food Centre is one of my favorite hawker centres in Singapore.
 It’s actually the biggest food centre in the city!
-Expect nothing short of street food brilliance when you let your tastebuds ride the crazy culinary train here.
+Expect nothing short of street food brilliance when you let your taste buds ride the crazy culinary train here.

 Get spiritual at the Buddha Tooth Relic Temple

 Singapore isn’t well-known for its temples.
-So it’s no surprise: Checking out the massive Buddha Tooth Relic Temple in Chinatown is a must.
-It stands out among the top things to do in Singapore.
+So, it should be no surprise when I tell you that checking out the massive Buddha Tooth Relic Temple in Chinatown is a must.

 Clinging to the edge of Chinatown, this eye-popping five-storey temple is unmissable.
-And isn’t just for peering upon at street-level; it’s as stunning inside as out.
+And it isn’t just for peering upon at street-level; I found it as stunning inside as out!

-After soaking up the atmosphere, head up to the 4th floor.
-You’ll find the temple’s namesake sacred relic here.
+After soaking up the atmosphere, I’d recommend heading up to the 4th floor, where you’ll find the temple’s namesake sacred relic.
 It’s enshrined inside a two-metre-high gold stupa.

 Check out the colourful Sri Mariamman Temple

-Sure, this next attraction might seem a little out-of-place in Singapore’s Chinese enclave.
-Surprisingly though, Sri Mariamman Temple was Singapore’s first Hindu temple.
-Today, it’s still one of the finest Hindu temples in the city.
+Sure, this next attraction might seem a little out of place in Singapore’s Chinese enclave.
+Surprisingly, Sri Mariamman Temple was Singapore’s first Hindu temple.
+Today, it’s still one of the finest Hindu temples I’ve spotted around the city.

-Unlike Buddha Tooth Relic Temple, this place of worship has a few centuries of history behind it.
-It dates back to the early-19th when an influx of Tamil immigrants from Southern India flocked to Singapore.
+Unlike the Buddha Tooth Relic Temple, this place of worship has a few centuries of history behind it.
+It dates back to the early 19th century when an influx of Tamil immigrants from Southern India flocked to Singapore.

 Sri Mariamman Temple

-The architecture of Sri Mariamman is typical of Dravidian temples.
-It features an ornate six-tiered entrance tower (gopuram).
-The tower is adorned with colourful figures drawn from Hindu culture.
+The architecture of Sri Mariamman Temple is typical of Dravidian temples.
+Whenever I walked past the temple, I was mesmerized by the ornate six-tiered entrance tower (gopuram), embellished with colourful figures drawn from Hindu culture.

 The vivid colours continue in the interior.
-Inside, you’ll dazzle at a handful of paintings and shrines.
-They’re dedicated to several Hindu deities including Draupadi and Lord Krishna.
+Inside, I was equally dazzled by the colourful paintings and shrines dedicated to several Hindu deities, including Draupadi and Lord Krishna.

 Relive the past at the Chinatown Heritage Centre

 Intrigued by history?
-Throw the Chinatown Heritage Centre into your Singapore itinerary.
+Then I’d recommend throwing the Chinatown Heritage Centre into your Singapore itinerary.

-This museum is located on Pagoda Street betwixt the two main drags of New Bridge and South Bridge Roads.
-It occupies several floors of a former Chinese merchant house in the heart of Chinatown.
+We’ll find this popular museum on Pagoda Street between the two main north-south drags of New Bridge and South Bridge Roads.
+It sprawls several floors of a former Chinese merchant house in the heart of Chinatown.

 Chinatown Heritage Centre

-In the museum, you’ll discover a variety of interesting exhibits.
-Taken as a whole, they detail the history of Singapore’s first Chinese immigrants.
+In the museum, I discovered a variety of interesting exhibits detailing the history of Singapore’s first Chinese immigrants.

-At the Chinatown Heritage Centre, you’ll watch Chinatown unfold before your eyes.
-The exhibits here whisk you through the district’s journey from one of the city’s most ill-reputed areas to one of its most vibrant.
+The exhibits at the Chinatown Heritage Centre whisk you through the district’s journey from one of the city’s most ill-reputed areas to one of its most vibrant.

-Be sure to come early or book your Chinatown Heritage Centre ticket online to beat the crowds.
+Whenever I walked past this popular Singapore museum, it seemed to be busy.
+I’d recommend coming early or booking your Chinatown Heritage Centre ticket online to beat the crowds.

 Chow down at Hong Lim Market & Food Centre